balenaltd/handbook/Working-hours-and-availability.md

 #### Remember to keep your preferences updated!

 Please make sure that your preference sheet in the Team Model and your balena Google Calendar are always up to date (ideally 2 weeks in advance), to ensure that the scheduling algorithms can do their job well!
+Hubot will also remind us from time to time to update working hours :)

 In the event of an unexpected last-minute change to your regular working hours (for example due to a family emergency or other eventuality), you can just ping the team on Flowdock to inform them when you will be reachable again.

 ### What is a good place to work from?

 Below you can see from our experience over the years what we consider a good place to work from.
-- enough equipment around you to perform any work duties you have, and enough space to use them in
+- enough equipment around you to perform any work duties you have, and enough space to use them
 - reliable internet connection, enough for video
 - a quiet place to take calls from
 - a working environment that doesn't compromise your productivity and gives you long stretches of distraction-free time to work
-- a fixed address where the ops team can send you parcels if needed
+- a fixed address where the Operations team can send you parcels if needed
 - advance notice and approval when it comes to shifting timezones and working days significantly.
 - ability to meet all your standard obligations like team check-ins, all-hands calls, applicable brainstorms, etc

-Finally, we strongly suggest reading our [“How we run a remote team” blog post](https://resin.io/blog/how-we-run-a-remote-team/) to get a better idea of how we operate.
+Finally, we strongly suggest reading our [“How we run a remote team” blog post](https://resin.io/blog/how-we-run-a-remote-team/) to get a better idea of how we operate, although bear in mind that this is old but still very relevant.
+If you are new to remote working and looking for tips, read our ["New to working remotely?
+Here are some tips from our global, fully-distributed team" blog post](https://www.balena.io/blog/new-to-working-remotely-here-are-some-tips-from-our-global-fully-distributed-team/).